 The HBA-NJ is committed to the advancement and progress of Hispanic Americans in the legal profession.
-In furtherance of that effort, the HBA-NJ awards scholarships each year to eligible law students so they may continue their legal studies at Rutgers Law School and Seton Hall University.
+In furtherance of that effort, the HBA-NJ awards scholarships each year to eligible law students so they may continue their legal studies.
 To apply, please click on this link.

 Law Student Mentorship Program